Trebacz/Glasshousestore/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.1.2 =
+* Fix the fact that we are using `sanitize_textarea_field()` that only exists since 4.7.0 although we had a 4.0 minimum requirement (Thanks @l3lackcat)
+* Fix the textdomain on a couple of gettext calls
+* Bumped the `Requires at least tag` to 4.5 (to encourage the ecosystem to have WordPress updated)
+* Added code snippet example for the `fb_og_image_additional` filter

+= 2.1.1 =
+* Fix on the gettext calls and textdomain so that Glotpress correctly loads translations

+= 2.1 =
+* New description field on our metabox on post/pages that will override the excerpt or content if filled
+* Load the translations from wordpress.org Glotpress and not from the local folder
+* Added the `fb_og_app_id` filter so that plugins or themes can override the Open Graph Facebook App ID

+= 2.0.9 =
+* New option to disable getting the image size and possibly avoid fatal errors (white screen of death) on some edge cases
+* New `fb_og_disable` filter to completely disable the output based on the developer own rules - DUPLICATE - Use `fb_og_enabled` instead and return false to it.

 = 2.0.8.2 =
 * New `fb_og_output` filter on the plugin global output